Rei Meguro

 Nerd Wrecker: Connect 4

-This project is a fully automatic, multiplayer Connect 4 player.
+A fully automated multiplayer Connect 4 player.

 LC2K CPU Simulator

-This project implements LC2K along with a memory-mapped display within Excel, using self-referencing cells to simulate the clock, registers, and memories.
+This project implements the LC2K CPU along with a memory-mapped display inside Excel, using

 Plaite